REISSUE PROCEDURAL REMINDERS

 With respect to claims 45 and 47, those claims are rejected for same rationale as explained above.

 Furthermore, independent claims 43, 45 and 47 are rejected on the ground of non-statutory double patenting as being unpatentable over claims 7 and 17 of U.S. Patent No. 9,485,813.
-Similarly, to the ‘632 patent, patent ‘813 recites the steps of applying non-operative current, recording forward voltage and storing results in a calibration table, wherein lumens correspond to the luminous flux recited in claims 43, 45 and 47.
+Similarly, to the ‘632 patent, patent ‘813 recites the steps of applying non-operative current, recording forward voltage at a present temperature and storing results in a calibration table, wherein lumens correspond to the luminous flux recited in claims 43, 45 and 47.

 With respect to claims 45 and 47, those claims are rejected for same rationale as explained above.